 Based on A. C. Grayling, Democracy and Its Crisis (Oneworld Publications, 2017)

 Acemoglu and Robinson argue that sustained economic growth requires both inclusive economic institutions and inclusive political institutions.
 Their modern-day standard for inclusive political institutions is a functioning democracy, but establishing a democracy is often difficult.
-The Arab Spring, which once seemed to be a harbinger of Middle Eastern democracy, proved to be short-lived.
+The Arab Spring, which once seemed to be the harbinger of Middle Eastern democracy, proved to be short-lived.
 Free elections were held in Egypt, but they brought to power Mohammed Morsi, a member of the Muslim Brotherhood, whose attempts to impose Islamist principles fractured Egyptian society.
 He was ousted by a military coup and Abdel Fatah al-Sisi was installed in his place.
 No free elections have been held since al-Sisi took power.
 Other countries fared worse — Libya and Syria fell into civil wars that show no sign of ending — and no Middle Eastern country made the transition to an effective democracy.

-We celebrate the Greeks as the inventors of democracy,1 but the Greeks themselves could be skeptical of its worth.
+We celebrate the Greeks as the inventors of democracy,1 but the Greeks themselves questioned its feasibility.
 Plato argued in The Republic (380 BC) that democracy would quickly devolve into anarchy.
 As Grayling explains,

 In democracy everyone claims and possesses freedom and the right to make and break laws, and that, said Plato, very soon means anarchy, for such freedom is not freedom but merely license.2

 A tyrant would then step in to restore order, and once in place, he would be difficult to dislodge.
-This prediction was fulfilled by present-day Egypt, and also by the French and Russian Revolutions.
+This prediction has been fulfilled by present-day Egypt, and also by the French and Russian Revolutions.

 Democracies are difficult to establish because they must confront